thinkinglabs/thinkinglabs.github.io/_drafts/what-is-continuous-delivery.md

 >
 > -- Edwards Deming, Out of the Crisis, point 3 from the [14 Points for Management](https://deming.org/explore/fourteen-points/)

 We cannot buy quality.
 We can also not test quality in later.
 Routine 100% inspection to "improve" quality is equivalent to planning for defects.
-We acknowledge that the process lacks the capabilities to deliver quality.
+We essentially acknowledge that the process lacks the capabilities to deliver quality.

 Inspection to improve quality is too late.
 It does not improve quality, nor does it guarantee quality.
 The quality, good or bad, is already in the product.
 Mass inspection is unreliable, costly, and ineffective.
 Also, divided responsibility means nobody is responsible.